I had come to Madrid to welcome in the New Year in the Puerta del Sol.

 Happiness wishes floated on long banners that emerged here and there on the Puerta del Sol as crowds got denser.

-I first met this tradition in Mazatlan Mexico.
-I was to drive friends to the airport for a holiday there, and the night before I did so they talked me into coming along as well.
+I first met the Spanish New Year Tradition of 12 Grapes in Mazatlan, Mexico.
+Living in St. Paul, Minnesota at the time, I was to drive friends to the airport for a holiday there, and the night before I did so they talked me into coming along as well.
 I had then managed with some difficulty to deal with the 12 grapes at midnight - and here it was to challenge me this New Year's Eve on the Purta del Sol in Madrid.

 The photo proves just how the crowd was gently jostling.
 Even at this early stage of the evening with an hour still to go, the pictures became quite blurry.
 We were being constantly gently nudged by crowds of others doing the same sort of group photo with not quite enough space to do so.